Shrutibharati21/Shredder-System/README.md

 # Interfacing of Hand Detection Project to a Physical Shredder Machine
 1. Determine the requirements: Understand the communication interface and control mechanisms supported by the shredder machine.
-This could include details such as voltage levels, signal types (e.g., digital, analog), and commands required for controlling the shredder.
+This could include details such as voltage levels, signal types (e.g., digital, analog), and commands required for controlling the shredder.
 2. Choose a microcontroller: Select either a Raspberry Pi or Arduino board based on your project’s requirements and your familiarity with the platform.
 Both Raspberry Pi and Arduino have their strengths and are capable of